Gambia Food Guide

 Tapalapa (Gambian Bread)

-Traditional Gambian bread baked in wood-fired ovens.
-Crusty exterior with soft, fluffy interior.
-Served with meals or enjoyed on its own.
-Essential part of Gambian breakfast and meals throughout the day.
-Bakeries throughout Banjul and Serrekunda produce fresh loaves daily.
+Traditional Gambian bread baked in wood-fired ovens, with a crusty shell and a soft, airy crumb.
+People eat it alongside meals or on its own, and it's a fixture at breakfast and throughout the day.
+Bakeries across Banjul and Serrekunda turn out fresh loaves every morning.

 Regional Specialties & Local Favorites